apache/apex-core/TroubleshootingFAQsHOWTO.md

 1. Minimum software requirements, what happens if certain minimum configuration requirement has not been met?

-    1. What happens if java is not installed?
+    a.
+What happens if java is not installed?

           *Symptoms & errors*: “Error: java executable not found.
 Please ensure java or hadoop are installed and available in PATH environment variable